fl1d/w0ex.github.io/_pages/guide_en.md

 ## Registration Guide

-**<span style="color:#ff2680">Registration Guide (for the enrollment in October 2020)</span>**
+**<span style="color:#ff2680">Registration Guide (for the enrollment in fall 2020)</span>**

 * **Briefing session for the enrollment in WISE-SSS program/3rd Orientation**

-  The registration application period for the enrollment in October 2020 is scheduled in late August 2020.
+  The registration application period for the enrollment in fall 2020 is scheduled in late August 2020.
 Prior to that, we will hold an orientation (briefing session for the enrollment).

   Date：May 13, 2020 at 17:15-18:45　Online event<br>
   Subjected audience: Tokyo Tech Students<br>